-Explore our Perspectives Texts.
+Explore our Student Texts.

-Our library of Perspectives Texts is a searchable, multi-genre archive of short, printable and multimedia texts to share with students.
+Our library of students texts is a searchable, multi-genre archive of short, printable and multimedia texts to share with students.
 Aligned with the Common Core’s ELA standards and accompanied by text-based questions, these readings are also sortable by subject, grade level, genre and social justice domain.
 From photos to short stories to cartoons to primary documents, these texts are a great way to ensure diverse voices are included in your curriculum.

 Get to know the Social Justice Standards.